-The performance of each employee should be reviewed annually by the supervisor, with timely interim reviews as may be helpful to the employee.
-The purpose of the evaluation is to recognize the accomplishment, identify areas of improve and to identify pertinent work-related personal development needs and opportunities.
-Job descriptions, policies, procedures, and established goals and objectives provide a basis for evaluation.
+The supervisor will evaluate the performance of each employee annually, with interim reviews, as necessary.
+Employees should initiate conversations with their supervisors if additional ongoing feedback is needed.
+The purpose of the evaluation is to recognize the accomplishment, identify areas of improvement, and identify pertinent work-related personal development needs and opportunities.
+These reviews may include a written performance appraisal and discussion between the employee and the supervisor about job performance, improvement and development areas, and expectations for future performance and/or conduct.